hampusolsen/globetrotter-docs/project-description.md

 <br>

+This reports intention is to describe how, what and why for Globetrotters development process.
 Globetrotter aims to be a fully functional user-driven travel diary.
 A web application enabling friends and family to share travel experiences.
 The application will mainly be divided into two views: one full screen map view for easy travel representation and one blog view for further reading.
+The key outtakes that I have drawn from working on the project are the importance of an initially clear structure and a realistically limited scope as well as keeping within its parameters.
+Furthermore, being individually responsible for a fullstack project of Globetrotter's scale is very rewarding but also extremely challenging.
+Thus, what I can conclude from working on this final examination project is the importance of overestimating a task's duration and writing reusable and modular code.

 <br>
 <br>